Njeri714/ip_1py/Readme.md

 ## Project Name: Password Lock
 ## Project Description
 This is a project which run on a terminal, where a user can create an account with a preferred a username.
 The application can display various saved accounts.
-And, lastly the user can delete the account.
+Lastly, the user can delete the account.
 ## Project Author : Charity Waweru
+## Offer
+* User can create account, log in, view data on the account and they can delete account
 ## Features
 1. Create an Account.
 2. Login to the Account.